Gaussian Processes with Errors in Variables: Theory and Computation: Proof of Auxiliary Results

 \subsection{Proof of Lemma \ref{lem:test}}

-To prove Lemma \ref{lem:test} we will prove the third assertion \eqref{test3} in detail and discuss the key elements in the proof of the first two assertions \eqref{test1}-\eqref{test2} since they follow the similar line of argument.
-The key steps of the proof are application of Talagrand's inequality stated in Lemma \ref{lem:Talagrand} and the fact that $||K_n||_1$ is bounded which is discussed in the following proposition. \begin{proposition} For any kernel function $K$ satisfying \eqref{eq:kernel1}-\eqref{eq:kernel2} and $K_n$ defined in \eqref{eq:K_n}, we have $||K_n||_1<C_1$, for some constant $C_1>0$. \end{proposition} \begin{proof} There exists a symmetric and integrable kernel function $K$ such that \eqref{eq:kernel1}-\eqref{eq:kernel2} hold and the Fourier transform $\phi_K(t) = \mathds{1}_{[-1,1]}/(2\pi)$, which is symmetric, real-valued, bounded infinitely smooth function with compact support.
+To prove Lemma \ref{lem:test}, we will prove the inequality in Equation \eqref{test3} in detail and only mention the key elements in the proof of results in Equations \eqref{test1} and \eqref{test2} since they all follow the similar line of argument.
+The key elements of the proof are applications of Talagrand's inequality stated in Lemma \ref{lem:Talagrand}, bounded $L_1$-norm of the deconvolution kernel $K_n$ and tight bounds on the bias terms of deconvolution estimators based on the construction in Equations \eqref{eq: pn} and \eqref{eq: fn}.
+The last two results are stated in the following Proposition \ref{L1norm} and Proposition \ref{bias}. \begin{prop} For any kernel function $K$ satisfying conditions in Equation \eqref{eq:kernel1} and $K_n$ defined in Equation \eqref{eq:K_n}, we have $||K_n||_1<C_1$, for some constant $C_1>0$. \end{prop} \begin{proof} There exists a symmetric and integrable kernel function $K$ such that Equation \eqref{eq:kernel1} hold and the Fourier transform $\phi_K(t) = \mathds{1}_{[-1,1]}/(2\pi)$, which is symmetric, real-valued, bounded infinitely smooth function with a compact support.
+We remark that one example of kernels that satisfy the above conditions is the $sinc$ kernel.
 For any fixed positive constant $a$, $\int |K_n(s)|\,ds = \int_{|s|\le a} |K_n(s)|\,ds+\int_{|s|>a}|K_n(s)|\,ds$.
 We have

-thus $\int_{|s|\le a} |K_n(s)|\,ds \precsim \exp(\delta_n^2 /2h_n^2)$.
+thus $\int_{|s|\le a} |K_n(s)|\,ds\lesssim \exp(\delta_n^2 /2h_n^2) = O(1)$.
 For $|s|>a$, by Cauchy-Schwarz inequality,

 By Parseval's theorem, $\int \{s^2 K_n(s)\}^2\,ds=\int{\{g''(t)\}^2}\,dt$ with

 Since $g''(t)$ is the Fourier transform of $(is)^2K_n(s)$, also $g(t), g'(t), g''(t)$ are continuous and therefore bounded on $[-1,1]$.
 Thus $\int \{s^2 K_n(s)\}^2\,ds$ is bounded and so is $\int_{|s|>a} 1/s^4\,ds$, which yields the result that $\int |K_n(s)|\,ds$ is bounded. \end{proof}